 - Black Box.
 Sets a background box behind the subtitle.
 This can be different colors and different levels of transparency.
 Use the Background Translucency option (see below) to adjust the color and transparency.
 Black Box, with Translucency set to zero, is the default setting, which effectively makes the background box transparent. - Fill Row.
 Stretches the background box to the full width of the screen that the subtitles can span. - Transparent.
 Sets the background to transparent.
-When this is set to transparent, the Translucency setting (see below) has no affect.
+When this is set to transparent, the Translucency setting (see below) has no effect.

-Note: The preview panel can not display transparent subtitle backgrounds or levels of transparency.
+Note: The preview panel can not display transparent subtitle backgrounds or levels of transparency when a movie file is opened with Quicktime or DirectX DirectShow.
 These are always shown as solid colors.
 However, the subtitles are exported correctly according to the transparent and translucency settings.